RyanLua/Disclip/README.md

 Go to your app's settings and on the **General Information** page under **Interaction Endpoint URL**, paste your workers.dev URL and append `/interactions`.

-If your URL is `https://disclip.ryanluu.workers.dev`, then your **Interaction Endpoint URL** will be `https://disclip.ryanluu.workers.dev/interactions`.

 ![Interaction Endpoint URL on General Information page in App Settings](assets/interaction-endpoint-url.png)

 Click **Save Changes** and ensure your endpoint is successfully verified.